Fish reproduction: Hermaphroditism

 An anemone fish couple guarding their anemone.
 If the female dies, a juvenile male moves in, and the resident male changes sex.

 Hermaphroditism occurs when a given individual in a species possesses both male and female reproductive organs, or can alternate between possessing first one, and then the other.
 Hermaphroditism is common in invertebrates but rare in vertebrates.
 It can be contrasted with gonochorism, where each individual in a species is either male or female, and remains that way throughout their lives.
 Most fish are gonochorists, but hermaphroditism is known to occur in 14 families of teleost fishes.

-Usually hermaphrodites are sequential, meaning they can switch sex, usually from female to male (protogyny).
+Usually hermaphrodite fish are sequential, meaning they can switch sex, usually from female to male (protogyny).
 For instance, if a dominant male is removed from a group of females the largest female in the harem can switch sex over a few days and replace the missing male.
 This is found amongst coral reef fishes such as groupers, parrotfishes and wrasses.
 It is less common for a male to switch to a female (protandry).
 As an example, most wrasses are protogynous hermaphrodites within a haremic mating system.
 Hermaphroditism allows for complex mating systems.
 Wrasses exhibit three different mating systems: polygynous, lek-like, and promiscuous mating systems.
 Group spawning and pair spawning occur within mating systems.
 The type of spawning that occurs depends on male body size.
 Labroids typically exhibit broadcast spawning, releasing high amounts of planktonic eggs, which are broadcast by tidal currents; adult wrasses have no interaction with offspring.
 Wrasse of a particular subgroup of the family Labridae, Labrini, do not exhibit broadcast spawning.

 Less commonly hermaphrodites can be synchronous, meaning they simultaneously possess both ovaries and testicles and can function as either sex at any one time.
 Black hamlets "take turns releasing sperm and eggs during spawning.
 Because such egg trading is advantageous to both individuals, hamlets are typically monogamous for short periods of time–an unusual situation in fishes."
 The sex of many fishes is not fixed, but can change with physical and social changes to the environment where the fish lives.

 Particularly among fishes, hermaphroditism can pay off in situations where one sex is more likely to survive and reproduce, perhaps because it is larger.
 Anemone fishes are sequential hermaphrodites which are born as males, and become females only when they are mature.
 Anemone fishes live together monogamously in an anemone, protected by the anemone stings.
 The males do not have to compete with other males, and female anemone fish are typically larger.
 When a female dies a juvenile (male) anemone fish moves in, and "the resident male then turns into a female and reproductive advantages of the large female–small male combination continue".
 In other fishes sex changes are reversible.
 For example, if some gobies are separated into male- or female- only groups, some will switch sex.